Property factors and managers

 their authority to act on behalf of the homeowners

-any other services that may lead to extra fees
+any services that may lead to extra fees

-how much their services cost, including details of how and when you will be billed
+how much their services cost, including details of how and when you'll be billed

 any late payment charges and how to request their debt recovery procedure